Research with monkeys

 Research on rhesus macaques at AFL

-Recently, researchers at the Astrid Fagraeus Laboratory (AFL) completed a malaria vaccine trial, including a total of 24 rhesus macaques which were brought in from the US via Germany.
+During 2017, researchers at the Astrid Fagraeus Laboratory (AFL) completed a malaria vaccine trial, including a total of 24 rhesus macaques which were brought in from the US via Germany.
 The ethical permit for this research covers the use of 120 rhesus macaques, but the current plan is to use no more than 24 animals.
 The development of the current vaccine is the result of decades of research in which several research groups from different countries have contributed.
 The vaccine has been refined in several stages and has undergone extensive laboratory testing and then tested on mice.
 It has now reached the last stage before it will begin to be tested in humans.

 The malaria vaccine tested at the AFL is based on a unique conserved antigen that has been selected for its low variability.
 Previous studies have shown that vaccination with this antigen prevents mosquitoes to reproduce and transmit the malaria parasite.
 This makes it potentially possible to eradicate malaria from a geographical area.
 However, the antigen must be displayed in such a way that it stimulates the immune system to induce a protective response.
 Vaccines based on the same technology have already been tested against other diseases in humans with good results.